codmpm/node-red-contrib-loxone/README.md

 So please know how to handle the data according to the [structure file](https://www.loxone.com/dede/wp-content/uploads/sites/2/2016/08/loxone-structure-file.pdf?x48792) or the [webservice documenation](https://www.loxone.com/enen/kb/web-services/).

-The connection to the miniserver is encrypted (hashed) via node-lox-ws-api (only for control-in and control-out), AES-256-CBC for command encryption is possible but should not be needed in the local network.
-The AES Encryption only applies to the nodes, the credentials for the connection are hashed anyway and will not be transmitted in plaintext.
+As of Loxone V9 the new token based authentification should be used.
+If you are still using V8 or earlier, please use `AES-256-CBC` or
+`Hash`.
+The "old" authentification methods will be supported by Loxone in version 9 till March 2018.

-Keepalive is handled via `node-lox-ws-api`.
+Keepalive is handled via `node-lox-ws-api` and token based authentication is used if available.

-> Help, pull requests and feedback in general are very welcome!

 As I don't have an own Loxone installation, I can't do a "real world" test.
 Gladly a friend of mine lent me his spare miniserver for initial testing.

-Tested with loxone-config V9.0.9.26, node-red 0.17.5, nodeJS 6.11.3 LTS
+Tested with loxone-config V9.0.9.26, node-red 0.17.5, nodeJS 6.11.4 LTS

+> Help, pull requests and feedback in general are very welcome!

 ### Nodes
-* **Miniserver**: Configure a miniserver connection used by every other node
+* **Miniserver**: Configure a miniserver connection used by every other node, optionally activate the connection.
 * **Control-In**: Select a control and a state to hook an event which then gets passed to node-red on occurence.
 * **Control-Out**: Select a control and feed it commands according to the [structure file](https://www.loxone.com/dede/wp-content/uploads/sites/2/2016/08/loxone-structure-file.pdf?x48792)
 * **Webservice**: Send direct webservice calls through the existing websocket, see the [webservice documenation](https://www.loxone.com/enen/kb/web-services/).